 I believe they're brought only to stop a very successful campaign, and that's what they're doing.

-Uh I've never uh known this woman or anything with regard to the other girls.
+I've never known this woman or anything.

-And after my return from the military, I dated a lot of young ladies.
+With regard to the other girls, you understand this is 40 years ago, and after my return from the military, I dated a lot of young ladies.

-Well, let me let me just give the details.
+Well, let me just give the details.

-Let's stay on her.
+Let's stay unheard.

 Did that happen?

-I I do not remember speaking to a civics class.
+I do not remember speaking to a civics class.

 I don't remember that.

-She said that you asked her out on on the first of several dates, but nothing progressed beyond kissing.
+She said that you asked her out on the first of several dates, but nothing progressed beyond kissing.

-Uh, but I do not remember that.
+And I don't remember if it was that time or later, but I do not remember that.

-Uh but you know her, but you never dated her ever.
+But you know her, but you never dated her ever.

 Is that what you're saying?

-No her, but I don't remember going out on dates.
+Know her, but I don't remember going out on dates.

-I I knew her as a friend.
+I knew her as a friend.

 If we did go out on dates, then we did, but I do not remember that.

-What about Gloria Thacker Deason says she was an 18-year-old cheerleader when you began taking her on dates that included bottles of Matuse Rose wine?
+Says she was an 18-year-old cheerleader when you began taking her on dates that included bottles of Matus Rose wine.

-She's 18 at the time, the Alabama drinking age at the time is 19.
+The Alabama drinking age at the time is 19.

 Did that ever happen?